elm/elm-lang.org/src/guide/chapters/core-language.md

 "Gates"
 ```

 So we can create records using curly braces and access fields using a dot.
 Elm also has a version of record access that works like a function.
-By starting the variable with a dot, you are saying please access the field with the following name, so `.name` accesses the `name` field of the record.
+By starting the variable with a dot, you are saying "please access the field with the following name", so `.name` accesses the `name` field of the record.

 ```elm
 > .name bill